Below is a list of classes covered during the recruit-training program:

 NIMS: National Incident Management System class: ICS 100, 200 & 700.
 This is a self-study requirement.

-Everyone Goes Home: Firefighters must have the courage to face a multitude of risks in order to save lives and protect their communities.
+Everyone Goes Home: Firefighters must have the courage to face a multitude of risks to save lives and protect their communities.
 Their courage allows them to willingly risk their own lives so that others can be saved.
 A different type of courage is required to stay safe in potentially dangerous situations, avoiding needless risks and tragic consequences.
 This provocative and moving presentation is designed to change the culture of accepting the loss of firefighters as a normal occurrence.
-Building on the untold story of LODD survivors, it reveals how family members must live with the consequences of a firefighter death and provides a focus on the need for firefighters and officers to change fundamental attitudes and behaviors in order to prevent line of duty deaths.
-The central theme promotes the courage to do the right thing in order to protect yourself and other firefighters and ensure that “Everyone Goes Home” at the end of the day.
+Building on the untold story of LODD survivors, it reveals how family members must live with the consequences of firefighter death and provides a focus on the need for firefighters and officers to change fundamental attitudes and behaviors to prevent line of duty deaths.
+The central theme promotes the courage to do the right thing to protect yourself and other firefighters and ensure that “Everyone Goes Home” at the end of the day.

 Technical Rope Rescue Techniques: Topics covered: Personal Equipment and Protection; Rope and Related Equipment; Basic High-Angle Hardware; Use of Litters in High-Angle Rescue; Low-Angle Evacuation; Hauling Systems; Helicopter Rescue Operations; Knots; Anchoring; Belaying of One-Person Loads; Basic Ascending Techniques; Rescue Organization; Medical Considerations in Technical Rescue; and Rescue Belaying.
 Practical: Rope descending from 2-story elevation.